luetflor/loggr/README.md

 # About

-Loggr is a Data logging App allowing with a user-friendly interface to allow quick editing of data, but also aiming to include including features for advanced Data Analysis like function fitting.
+Loggr is a Data logging App allowing, with a user-friendly interface, to quickly edit data, but also aiming to include features for "advanced" Data Analysis like function fitting.